This Mandalorian-themed, Xbox Series X-compatible controller can be pre-ordered now

 With The Mandalorian Season Two premiering on Disney Plus in just a few days, Microsoft is honoring the occasion with a Beskar-infused Xbox controller design, available for pre-order now.

-The special edition Mandalorian Wireless Xbox Controller & Xbox Pro Charging Stand Set retails for $170, which is $70 more than you'd spend on a standard controller and charging stand.
+The special edition Mandalorian Wireless Xbox Controller & Xbox Pro Charging Stand Set retails for $170 / £170.
+That's $70 / £75 more than you'd spend on a standard controller and charging stand.
 You can order it now, but prepare for a wait: its current release date is December 31, 2020, which means it won't quite ship in time for the holidays.

 This will give you plenty of time to get your hands on an Xbox Series X or Series S in the meantime.
 The controller is compatible with both the Series consoles, the current-gen Xbox One family and most PC games.